sjsakib/blog/src/posts/projects/project1.md

 title: বাংলা টাইটেল
 image: ../../images/gatsby-astronaut.png
-summary: This is small summary of the post, it can go in the description tag or og:description
+subtitle: This is small summary of the post, it can go in the description tag or og:description
 tags:
   - test
   - gatsby